-For over two thousand years, the Christian community has given thanks and expressed its faith through song, and St. Paul’s is proud to continue in this dialogue.
+For over two thousand years, the Christian community has given thanks, prayed, and expressed its faith through song, and St. Paul’s is proud to continue in this dialogue.
 As an integral part of our worship, we believe that music draws us together as a community and offers us a means by which we can experience God’s grace.
-St. Paul’s has a long tradition of fine music in the Anglican tradition and music continues to be a strength and priority at St. Paul’s.
+St. Paul’s has a long history of fine music in the Anglican tradition and music continues to be a strength and priority at St. Paul’s.

 The mission of Music at St. Paul’s is …

 • To offer sacred music of the highest quality at worship services, in the praise of God;